awsdocs/amazon-opensearch-service-developer-guide/doc_source/slr-es.md

 ### Manually Delete a Service\-Linked Role<a name="slr-manual-delete"></a>

 Use the Amazon ES configuration API to delete the AWSServiceRoleForAmazonElasticsearchService service\-linked role\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](es-configuration-api.md#es-configuration-api-actions-deleteelasticsearchservicerole)\.
+For more information, see [DeleteElasticsearchServiceRole](es-configuration-api.md#es-configuration-api-actions-deleteelasticsearchservicerole)\.